-Portfolio Management and Deleveraging 13
+Portfolio Management and Deleveraging 15

+Irish Banking Crisis 17

-Residential Delivery 16
+Residential Delivery 19

-Strategic Development Zones 19
+Strategic Development Zones 21

 NAMA's legislative remit is to maximise the return on, and deal expeditiously with, the Agency's acquired bank assets.
-Simply put, this involves intensive asset management and disposals.
-However, over NAMA's lifetime, the Board has sought to meet market demand while making a tangible economic and social contribution.
-Objectives focussing on residential and commercial development, as well as social housing delivery, have been set and achieved, all while delivering a substantial surplus to the taxpayer.
+Meeting this remit has involved intensive asset management and strategic disposal.
+Additionally, the Board has sought to meet market demand while making a tangible economic and social contribution.
+Accordingly, objectives focussing on residential and commercial development, as well as social housing delivery, have been set and achieved, all while delivering a substantial surplus to the taxpayer.